dreamcatcher-tech/network/ideas/Interpulse/DOS/Top Level State Tree in Apps.md

 May make a dedicated action params modal pop up when about to execute, rather than getting a form filled in first.

+### Generating mock data from covenants
+The Complex object for the CRM was handcrafted.
+What should be happening is that the covenant should be used to generate mock data using fakerjs.
+Params for a specific path can be supplied, such as number of fake children to generate for a collection at a given path, how many edits to run so that history can be populated.

+This generated data should be able to write to disk, for rapid call up.

+When loaded, it should be schema checked against the app covenant for correctness.

 ### Calling back to the engine
 Pass down a stripped down version of the engine to perform:
 1. `dispatch`